phreeza/manuscript_axon_potentials/doc/manuscript.md

 current, the large and negative second peak to the sodium current, and the final positive peak to the potassium current [@Gold2006Origin].
 Another, more mathematical way of understanding the triphasic shape is specific to the nature of the axon.
-Due to Kirchoff's law and cable theory (see Materials and Methods), the local transmembrane current in an axon is proportional to the second spatial derivative of the membrane potential along the direction of the axon.
+Due to Kirchhoff's law and cable theory (see Materials and Methods), the local transmembrane current in an axon is proportional to the second spatial derivative of the membrane potential along the direction of the axon.
 Because the action potential is roughly a travelling wave, the currents